AnanthaRajuC/Useful-Softwares-Tools-list/README.md

 - <a href="https://asciinema.org/" target="_blank" >asciinema</a> Free and open source solution for recording terminal sessions and sharing them on the web.
 - <a href="https://laverna.cc/index.html" target="_blank" >Laverna</a> Markdown note taking app focused on privacy.
 Consider it like open source alternative to Evernote.
 - <a href="https://coggle.it/" target="_blank" >Coggle</a> A collaborative mind-mapping tool that helps you make sense of complex things.
+- <a href="https://www.mockaroo.com/" target="_blank" >Mockaroo</a> Mockaroo lets you generate realistic test data in CSV, JSON, SQL, and Excel formats.

 ###Design